course-details-portlet

 Learning outcome

-The student will after course completion be able to describe the principles of solar cells based on pn-junctions, galvanic cells, and electrolysis cells, define efficiencies and relate these to fundamental physical quantities (for solar cells their band gaps and the solar spectrum, for fuel cells thermodynamic quantities free energy, enthalpy, entropy).
-She will be able to point out the central parts of the solar cell or the fuel cell/battery and explain their functions.
-He will be able to describe the the physical implementation of the components and account for typical material choices made in state-of-the-art cells.
-The student will be able to describe the following fuel cells and account for the advantages and drawbacks: PEMFC, and SOFC.
+The student will after course completion be able to describe the principles of galvanic cells and electrolysis cells, define efficiencies and relate these to corresponding efficiencies for heat engines, and to basic thermodynamic quantities (free energy, enthalpy, entropy).
+She will be able to point out the central parts of fuel cells and batteries and explain their functions.
+He will be able to describe the physical implementation of the components and account for typical material choices made in state-of-the-art cells.
+The student will be able to describe PEM fuel cells, the various parts of these and how they are operated.
 The student will be able to account for the most central principles of hydrogen production and storage.
-The student will have knowledge about the most common secondary batteries: Lead-acid, Li-ion and Ni metal hydride.
-The student is able to perform quantitative (analytical) calculations associated with the concepts above, including calculations of efficiency in the presence of ohmic losses and overpotentials for fuel cells and batteries, and simple calculations associated with solar cell characteristics.
-In addition the student will be able to calculate solar radiation on a tilted solar cell panel facing south, at a given time of the year and position, given the solar irradiation at a horizontal panel at the same time and position.
+The student will have knowledge about the most common secondary batteries: Lead-acid and Li-ion.
+The student is able to perform quantitative (analytical) calculations associated with the concepts above, including calculations of efficiency in the presence of ohmic losses and overpotentials for fuel cells and batteries.
+He student shall obtain knowledge on common methods for characterization of fuel cells and batteries, and the common parameters to describe the performance of these.
+The student should be able to account for how fuel cells and batteries can be described in an energy system.
 The student will also be able to use a simple laboratory setup for water electrolysis and a fuel cell.
 The student will be able to account for the general principles of well-to-wheel analyses, and perform simple calculations associated with this.

 Learning methods and activities